Roman Chester - DEVA

 Due to be published soon by Oxbow Books, The Roman Amphitheatre of Chester Volume 1: The Prehistoric and Roman Archaeology, by Tony Wilmott and Dan Garner, contains reconstructions and interpretation by Julian, as well as him being a contributory author within the volume.

 Roman.
 We depict a flat bottomed barge unloading wine amphora on a small jetty.
 There is a market up on the quay to the right.
-It is known that even at full tide the sea level would not have risen much up the quay wall, so it's likely that the port was further down and goods unloaded onto carts or the flat bottomed barges to be brought further in land along the river.
+It is known that even at full tide the sea level would not have risen much up the quay wall, so it's likely that the port was further down the estuary and goods unloaded onto carts or the flat bottomed barges to be brought further in land.

 The Elliptical Building